tejasnafde/Open_CV_Hand_Gesture/README.md

 # Hand Gesture Detection using OpenCV

-Submission for Induction Application for the Electronics and Robotics Club, BITS Goa
+Project made for the Electronics and Robotics Club, BITS Goa

 ## Documentation